-Any real property trade or business described in §469(c)(7)(C) may elect to be an ERPTB.
-Section 469(c)(7)(C) defines a real property trade or business as "any real property development, redevelopment, construction, reconstruction, acquisition, conversion, rental, operation, management, leasing, or brokerage trade or business."
-The Final Regulations include new regulations under §469 that clarify that "real property" includes land, buildings, and other inherently permanent structures that are permanently affixed to land, or any interest in such property, and excludes machines and equipment that serve an active function (even if permanently affixed to land).
-Property that is manufactured or produced for sale that is not real property in the hands of the manufacturer or producer, but that may be incorporated into real property after it is sold, like bricks and windowpanes, is not real property.
-The Final Regulations also clarify that real property operation and management means handling day-to-day operations of a trade or business relating to the maintenance and occupancy of real property used by paying customers, where such customers are paying primarily for the use of real property.
-The provision of significant or extraordinary personal services in connection with the real property where the use of the real property is only incidental to such services is not a qualified real property activity for this purpose.84 dential or commercial buildings (including excavation, clearing, and installation of infrastructure), and that a qualifying "redevelopment" business includes the demolition and removal of existing buildings and infrastructure to return land to a raw condition or otherwise prepare the land for new development.
+Any real property trade or business described in Code § 469(c)(7)(C) may elect to be an ERPTB.80 Code § 469(c)(7)(C) defines a real property trade or business as "any real property development, redevelopment, construction, reconstruction, acquisition, conversion, rental, operation, management, leasing, or brokerage trade or business."
+The Final Regulations include new regulations under Code § 469 that clarify that "real property" includes land, buildings, and other inherently permanent structures that are permanently affixed to land, or any interest in such property, and excludes machines and equipment that serve an active function (even if permanently affixed to land).
+Property that is manufactured or produced for sale that is not real property in the hands of the manufacturer or producer, but that may be incorporated into real property after it is sold, like bricks and windowpanes, is not real property.81 The Final Regulations also clarify that real property operation and management means handling day-to-day operations of a trade or business relating to the maintenance and occupancy of real property.
+The provision of significant or extraordinary personal services in connection with the real property where the use of the real property is only incidental to such services is not a qualified real property activity for this purpose.82

-The 2020 Proposed Regulations provide that a qualifying "development" business includes the maintenance and improvement of raw land to make it suitable for subdivision and the construction of resi-

-The Final Regulations provide a safe harbor under which a real estate investment trust (a "REIT") may make an ERPTB election with respect to all or part of its assets if the REIT holds real property, interests in one or more partnerships that hold real property, or shares in one or more other REITs that hold real property.
-86 The real property may be held directly or indirectly through tiers of partnership and/or REITs.
+The 2020 Proposed Regulations provide that a qualifying "development" business includes the maintenance and improvement of raw land to make it suitable for subdivision and the construction of residential or commercial buildings (including excavation, clearing, and installation of infrastructure), and that a qualifying "redevelopment" business includes the demolition and removal of existing buildings and infrastructure to return land to a raw condition or otherwise prepare the land for new development.83 in one or more partnerships that hold real property, or shares in one or more other REITs that hold real property.84 The real property may be held directly or indirectly through tiers of partnership and/or REITs.
 For purposes of the safe harbor, "real property" has the more expansive definition found in the REIT rules.
 If the REIT owns "real property financing assets" (e.g., mortgages and REMIC regular interests) with a value that does not exceed 10% of the value of the REIT's total assets at the close of the taxable year, the REIT may include such assets part of its ERPTB.
 However, if the value of the REIT's real property financing assets represents more than 10% of the REIT's total assets, then such assets will not be part of the REIT's ERPTB and the REIT must allocate its income and expenses between its excepted and non-excepted trades or businesses.
 The REIT safe harbor also applies to a partnership if one or more REITs directly or indirectly own at least 50% of the partnership's capital and profits, the partnership meets the REIT asset and gross income tests (as if it were a REIT), and the partnership otherwise qualifies for the REIT safe harbor (as if it were a REIT).